dhana0123/bellu__kart/replit.md

 - Fixed storage data structure for proper multi-image support
 - Improved error handling for broken images in gallery

+### 2025-01-13: Moved Pincode Checker to Navbar
+- Created compact navbar pincode checker component with popover interface
+- Moved pincode functionality from homepage to navbar next to cart button
+- Responsive design - hidden on mobile to save space
+- Maintains all original functionality in a cleaner, more accessible location

 ### 2025-01-13: Enhanced Multi-Image Support & Project Migration
 - Successfully migrated project from Replit Agent to standard Replit environment
 - Enhanced ProductImageGallery with advanced multi-image functionality: